Home » Bitcoin Trading Guide

 There are basically two types of options: call and put options.

-A call option is an option contract that gives the buyer the right, but not the obligation, to buy Bitcoin at an agreed strike price.
+A call option is an options contract that gives the buyer the right, but not the obligation, to buy Bitcoin at an agreed strike price.
 A trader buys a call option if they believe the price of the asset will increase.

 A put option, on the other hand, is a contract that gives the buyer the right, but not the obligation, to sell Bitcoin at an agreed strike price.
 A trader buys a put option if they believe the price will decline.